rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---

-## 73. What happened when a duplicate is added to a HashMap.
+## 73. What happened when a duplicate is added to a HashMap?
 When a duplicate key is added to a HashMap, the old value associated with that key is replaced by the new value, and the HashMap continues to store only one value for that key.

 Here's a more detailed explanation:
-• HashMap and Unique Keys: HashMaps, by design, are intended to store unique keys, meaning each key can map to only one value.
+- HashMap and Unique Keys: HashMaps, by design, are intended to store unique keys, meaning each key can map to only one value.
-• Duplicate Key Handling: If you attempt to insert a key that already exists, the HashMap will not insert a new entry.
+- Duplicate Key Handling: If you attempt to insert a key that already exists, the HashMap will not insert a new entry.
 Instead, it will update the value associated with that existing key with the new value you've provided.
-• No Exception Thrown: Adding a duplicate key does not cause a runtime exception or error; it simply overwrites the existing value.
+- No Exception Thrown: Adding a duplicate key does not cause a runtime exception or error; it simply overwrites the existing value.

 Example:
 ```java